Discovery of a Proto-White Dwarf with a Massive Unseen Companion: Discussion

 The final stage of the close binary evolution through Roche lobe overflow results in a relationship between the primary masses and the orbital periods.
 These values are shown in Fig.~\ref{fig:M_P}, where we compare our target with ELM WD-WD binaries from the ELM survey \citep{Brown_2020} and and ELM WD-NS binaries from \cite{Gao_2023}.
-The short-period binaries (P $<$ 10 hrs) with a broad distribution of the primary masses are from the common envelope channel, whereas the Roche lobe channel forms a relatively narrow locus of objects with a strong mass-period dependence.
-Our target with its period of $P=35.87$ hours and $M_1$ = 0.18 M$_{\odot}$ falls on the long-period end of the expected Roche lobe channel track.
+The short-period binaries (P $<$ 8 hrs) with a broad distribution of the primary masses are from the common envelope channel, whereas the Roche lobe channel forms a relatively narrow locus of objects with a strong mass-period dependence.
+Our target with its period of $P=35.87$ hours falls in the long-period region of the expected Roche lobe channel track.
 For comparison, we show the theoretically expected mass-period relations from binary simulations consisting of a neutron star and a WD primary.

+In Fig.~\ref{fig:Cooling}, we show the cooling curves and the ages for ELM WDs from \citet{Althaus_2013}.
+We see that the target is currently younger than 100 Myrs and is in its contraction stage.
+Using models of \citet{istrate_timescale_2014}, we suggest that the primary will cool down, contract, and settle onto the WD cooling track in a time of the order of 0.2--2 Gyr.
 The gravitational wave merger timescale for our target is of order a few hundred billion years.
-First, the primary will cool down, contract, and settle onto the WD cooling track in a time of the order of 0.2--2 Gyr \citep{istrate_timescale_2014}.
 Comparing the two time scales we conclude that this system will end up as a stable binary of an ELM WD and a massive compact object whose orbital period will remain at its current value for much longer than the Hubble time.
-This justifies the comparisons of our pre-ELM WD with ELM WDs from the literature.